 Direct, easy to manage and highly cost-effective, bulk SMS is known widely as the unsung hero of the marketing world.
 For all the praise heaped on social media and video marketing, text messaging goes about its business in a far more direct manner – cutting out the middle man and driving conversions wherever possible.

 The fact that SMS is one of the most ubiquitous and trusted mobile technologies on the planet carries clear advantages.
 For one, according to Ofcom’s Communications Market Report 2013, 94 per cent of Brits own a mobile phone.
-This means that just six per cent of the entire British population are not a position to be reached via this channel.
+This means that just six per cent of the entire British population is not a position to be reached via this channel.

+Business SMS for financial services, for example, provides a unique and direct customer experience making it easier for its customers to get updates on their banking, or receiving confirmation of important policy documents and statements.
 It’s stats like these that encourage businesses to take the initiative and utilise one of the most popular technologies of a generation for their own gain.
 Recent improvements in SMS technology mean that companies can now deploy thousands of messages at a time – a technique labelled bulk SMS, which carries several benefits.
 Here are five of the most prominent…

 1. Direct delivery, 24/7

 Although bulk SMS is so much more than just a highly convenient way to advertise and communicate, it’s no surprise to see marketers investing in text messaging for these reasons alone.

 Bulk SMS for business is available for 24 hours a day, seven days a week, 365 days a year, meaning any message can be sent at any time.
 With the timing of messages now representing a huge priority for marketers investing in mobile-based advertising, the fact that texts can be delivered within seconds is a benefit that cannot be understated.